richardguerre/flow/README.md

 - Being typesafe, which makes it easier to refactor with peace in mind.
 - Having a decent ecosystem of tools and libraries.
 - Being a good language to write a web application in, for both the frontend and backend.

+It is also the language I am most comfortable working with and have the most experience with.

 ## Contribute